 My name is Greg Williams.
 I grew up in Western Kentucky and it's there that my fishing story begins.
 I have great childhood memories of tag along fishing trips with my dad, uncles and my brother.
 However my fishing interests really began as my dad started taking my brother, sister and I along on fishing trips to Reelfoot Lake in Southwest Tennessee where he grew up fishing.
+The spark was started.
 I still love to fish there.

 After high school, I joined the military.
 I was able to do a lot of high speed things and traveled a lot.
-On my travels I encountered a wide variety of fishing situations from the Adirondacks in upstate New York to the Little Red and White Rivers in Arkansas.
+On my travels I encountered a wide variety of fishing situations in places like the Adirondacks in upstate New York to the Little Red and White Rivers in Arkansas.
 I moved to Lexington, Kentucky, not long after military service and took a job that placed me on the road quite a bit.
 During my travels over the next 6 years, I was able to fish several times in Japan, Green River (UT), Crows Nest River (Canada), Little Red and White Rivers (AR), a great number of small streams in Wyoming, Colorado, Washington, and too many streams to count in the Smoky Mountains.
 High sticking a small stream is still one of my favorite ways to use a fly rod.